brnpl/CTF_discord_ticket_bot/readme.md

 <img src="img/private_ticket.png" width="600" height="350">

-3\) When the user reacts with the "close ticket" emoji, the private channel will be removed and the ticket log is sent in the log channel (in this case the channel is named "log_channel").
+3\) When the user reacts with the "close ticket" emoji, the private channel will be removed and the ticket log is sent to the log channel and to the ticket owner (in this case the channel is named "log_channel").
 <img src="img/close_ticket.png" width="600" height="325">
 <img src="img/ticket_log.png" width="800" height="300">